La cumparsita: Legacy

-Appearances in films
+Appearances in media

-In Billy Wilder's 1950 film Sunset Blvd., Norma Desmond (Gloria Swanson) and Joe Gillis (William Holden) tango to “La cumparsita" during her New Year’s Eve party on a tile floor recommended to her by fellow silent movie star Rudolph Valentino.
-When Norma opens her arms, Joe jokingly replies “Not on the same floor with Valentino!”
+In Billy Wilder’s 1950 movie Sunset Boulevard, aging former silent film star Norma Desmond (Gloria Swanson) and her movie script doctor/gigolo Joe Gillis (William Holden) dance to "La cumparsita" to the strains of a string quartet (“Not on the same floor with Valentino!” he jokingly exhorts) at her New Year's Eve party in Norma's decrepit mansion where he is the only guest.

 In the 1951 film Valentino, when Valentino (Anthony Dexter) and Joan Carlisle (Patricia Medina) appear at the producer Mark Towers' (Otto Kruger) birthday party, they dance to the tune of "La cumparsita", which persuades Towers to cast the unknown Valentino in a major film.

 In Wilder's 1959 film Some Like It Hot, "La cumparsita" is played by a blindfolded Cuban band during a scene in which Jack Lemmon dressed in drag dances with overstated flair in the arms of Joe E. Brown who thinks Lemmon is a woman ("Daphne – you're leading again").
-During the filming in 1958, actor George Raft taught the other two men to dance the tango for this scene.
+During the filming in 1958, co-star George Raft taught the other two men to dance the tango for this scene.